securitytxt/security-txt/draft-foudil-securitytxt.md

-Many security researchers encounter situations where they are unable to report security vulnerabilities to organizations because there is no course of action laid out or no way indicated to contact the owner of a particular resource.
+Many security researchers encounter situations where they are unable to report security vulnerabilities to organizations because there is no course of action laid out and no way indicated to contact the owner of a particular resource.

 As per section 4 of {{?RFC2142}}, there is an existing convention